 4.4.3.1 Dimming Support Using Constant Bias Current

 Dimming can be controlled via a bias current which is constant over time and orthogonal to the modulator output signal used for the data transmission (denoted as modulation signal).
-This property of the modulation signal can be realized using several techniques, e.g. by using line coding (e.g. Manchester coding, 4B6B or 8B10B) or Hadamard Coded Modulation (HCM)) as described in section 10.5.

 The OWC system is responsible for the modulation while the lighting system provides a dimming level which is processed in a control unit being independent of the OWC system.
 The control unit can set both, the bias and the modulation index to achieve the required dimming level and to avoid clipping.
 Finally, the bias and the modulation are added, as shown in Figure 9.